Research Fellow Design Against Crime Centre

 Central Saint Martins

-My practice-led research within UAL are largely realised through activities allied to the Design Against Crime Research Centre, Socially Responsive Design and Innovation hub, and the Design for Social Innovation and Sustainability (DESIS) UK Lab, headed Professor Lorraine Gamman and Professor Adam Thorpe, respectively.
+My practice-led research activities within UAL are allied to the Design Against Crime Research Centre (DACRC), Socially Responsive Design and Innovation hub, Public Collaboration Lab and the UK Design for Social Innovation towards Sustainability (DESIS) Lab, headed by Professor Lorraine Gamman and Professor Adam Thorpe, respectively.

 Willcocks, Marcus and Ekblom, Paul (2017) Less Crime, More Vibrancy, by Design.
 In: Rebuilding Crime Prevention Through Environmental Design.
 Crime Science Series .
 Routledge/Taylor & Francis, Abingdon.
 ISBN 9781138919631